facebookresearch/LearningToLearn/README.md

 ```

 ## MBIRL paper experiments and citation
-To reproduce results of the MBIRL paper follow the README instructions in the `mbirl` folder
+To test our MBIRL algorithm follow the README instructions in the `mbirl` folder

 #### Citation
 ```